Khaleelhabeeb/DialogAI/README.md

 # <h1 align="center"> DialogAI </h1>
 A Desktop App Designed for Voice Chat with an LLM

 DialogAI is an advanced conversational AI system designed to provide real-time transcription, language model processing, and text-to-speech functionalities.
-This project leverages multiple APIs and libraries to deliver seamless and interactive voice-based interactions.
+This project leverages a couple  APIs and libraries to deliver seamless and interactive voice-based interactions.
 The application is built with a graphical user interface (GUI).

 # <h1 align="center"> Features </h1>